 “Anyone who performs a small act for the sake of God, God will make it bigger than he wished in the sight of others.
 And anyone who performs a great act for the sake of people, God will make it trivial in the sight of others.”

-Avoid dealbreakers that cause you to fall into sins such as backbiting, lying, cheating however big or small, or any bad habits that are displeasing to Allah so that you are permitted to catch the night of power and are not found in a state.
+Avoid deal-breakers that cause you to fall into sins such as backbiting, lying, cheating however big or small, or any bad habits that are displeasing to Allah—so that you are permitted to catch the night of power and are not found in a state of sin.
 It’s important to take time to reflect on areas of your own behaviours that need to stop or be improved.
 Often recognising the issue itself is the first step to stopping.

 When and if you find yourself committing a bad deed, ensure you follow it up with a good deed and seek forgiveness.

-If you love it when people spend time with you – make a conscious effort to spend time and reach out to others, with the right intention it can and is considered sadaqa.
-Rizq is not just financial so reflect on what Allah has blessed you with and give, it may be you have free time and you can donate it to a charity that needs admin support or you have been blessed with knowledge that you can share with others.
+If you love it when people spend time with you—make a conscious effort to spend time and reach out to others; with the right intention it can be and is considered sadaqa.
+Rizq is not just financial so reflect on what Allah has blessed you with, and give.
+It may be you have free time, which you can donate to a charity that needs admin support—or you have been blessed with knowledge that you can share with others.

 (a) The general worldly or next-worldly giving of blessings and the like.
 Allah Most High says, “[those] who believe in the unseen, keep up the prayer, and give out of what We have provided for them.”
 [2.3] i.e. that which we have given them and blessed them with;

-(b) that which nourishes us— and by extension generally that which one wears or uses.
-The Messenger of Allah (Allah bless him and give him peace) said, “If you were to rely on Allah as He should be relied on, He would provide for you as He provides for the birds.
+(b) that which nourishes us—and by extension generally that which one wears or uses.
+The Messenger of Allah ﷺ said, “If you were to rely on Allah as He should be relied on, He would provide for you as He provides for the birds.
 They go out in the morning hungry and return in the evening full.” i.e. their bellies are full;

 [Raghib, al-Mufradat fi Gharib al-Qur’an; al-Halabi, `Umdat al-Huffaz]